Kipkurui-mutai/dogcat_keras/guide.md

 git push origin master
 ```

+You will be asked to enter your credentials for this action, as GitHub wants to be sure if you're granted rights to do so.

-If you refresh your project page on Github, it should now show differently as you're able to see your newly uploaded local files.
+Once done, you can refresh your project page on Github, it should now show differently as you're able to see your newly uploaded local files.

 Now let's make some small changes first to see how `git` works: